gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Considerations on Key Management {#key-management-considerations}

-When the Association is in PROTECTION INITILIZATION state, in-band DTLS key management {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}} MAY use SCTP user messages with the SCTP-DTLS PPID value = 4242 (see
+When the Association is in PROTECTION INITILIZATION state, in-band DTLS key management {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}} SHALL use SCTP user messages with the SCTP-DTLS PPID value = 4242 (see
 {{iana-payload-protection-id}}) for message transfer that will be sent and received unencrypted.